abhay-ramesh/pushduck/packages/pushduck/CONTRIBUTING.md

-# Contributing to Next.js S3 Uploader
+# Contributing to Pushduck

-First off, thank you for considering contributing to Next.js S3 Uploader!
+First off, thank you for considering contributing to Pushduck!
 It's people like you that make it such a great tool.

 ## Code of Conduct